greeder59/eval-pelican/content/posts/Pelican_Cheat_Sheet.md

 If for some reason you need to install python:
 >$ sudo apt-get install python3.6

 **pip and virtualenv** Pip is the Python package installer, it should have been installed with Python.
 Virtualenv is the Python virtual environment tool.
-It creates a controlled environment on a per project basis that keeps your project dependancies separate from each other.
+It creates a controlled environment on a per project basis that keeps your project dependencies separate from each other.
 >$ sudo apt-get install python-pip python-virtualenv

 **Git** is a revision control system. **Github** is a web site that works with git.
 We will use git to push our project to a github repository.
 Netlify will then use that repository to support their deployment.
 It's really quite slick.
 Install Git if you don't have it.